ec082018d/Case_Studies/PersonalFinanceDepositsandOnlineBanking/CaseStudy_Tally/README.md

 ### What domain of the financial industry is the company in?

-    Tally is part of the Robo Advisors and Personal Finance domain within the financial industry.
+    Tally is part of the Personal Finance domain within the financial industry.

 ### What have been the major trends and innovations of this domain over the last 5-10 years?